Douala: Population

 With 1.9 million inhabitants in 2005, Douala is the most populated city of Cameroon.

 Languages

 Cameroon is home to nearly 250 languages or dialects.
 The local indigenous language is Duala, which shares its name with the city.
 French and English are official languages, but Douala is primarily francophone.

-In 2014, 63.7% of Douala inhabitants of over 15 years knew how to read and write French, while 76.4% knew how to speak and understand French.
+In 2014, 63.7% of Douala inhabitants of over 15 years knew how to read and write French, while 76.4% knew how to speak and understand it.

 Urbanism and contemporary life

-The city of Douala is divided into seven districts (Akwa, Bassa, Bonabéri, Bonapriso, Bonanjo, Deïdo and New Bell) and it has more than 120 neighborhoods.
+The city of Douala is divided into seven districts (Akwa, Bassa, Bonabéri, Bonapriso, Bonanjo, Deïdo and New Bell) and it has more than 120 neighbourhoods.